Jamesscott34/DevopsCA/README.md

 ---

-## 🛠️ What To Do Next
+## ��️ What To Do Next

-- [x] **REST API endpoints for integration with JavaScript frontends** ✅
-- [ ] Add search and filter options to local book list
-- [ ] Improve validation and error handling
 - [ ] Implement cover image upload for manually added books
 - [ ] Implement email notification functionality
 - [ ] Add book categories and tags